bkraffa/bkraffa/README.md

 - 👋 Hi, I’m @bkraffa
 - 👀 I’m interested in ...
-Data Science !
+Data Science specially anything that involves classification methods or is related to sports !
-- 🌱 I’m currently learning ...
-Data Science !
+- 🌱 I’m currently learning ... some new stuff every single day, thats the goal !
-- 💞️ I’m looking to collaborate on ...
-Data Science projects !
+- 💞️ I’m looking to collaborate on ... cool Data Science projects, always up to it !
 - 📫 How to reach me ... brunocaraffa@gmail.com or linkedin.com/in/brunocaraffa/

 <!---